 You may be closer than you think.
-The Organizational and Professional Development program recognizes that students develop competencies in a variety of ways and in a variety of environments.
+The Organizational Development program recognizes that students develop competencies in a variety of ways and in a variety of environments.
 As part of that dedication, our program offers a unique opportunity for earning college credit for knowledge learned outside of the traditional classroom setting.
 Let's be clear, though.
 Credit is granted for college level knowledge, knowledge that you've never been given credit for before.

 So what is college level knowledge?
 How do you know that the knowledge you have would be considered college level?
 Well, the truth is you don't know for sure.
 Only the evaluators can truly access what you know, via the portfolio, and compare it to college coursework offered here at EIU.
 While some students find this to be a very time consuming process, many feel it is well worth the time and effort.
 This is sometimes a faster way to earn college credits that count towards your degree.
 EIU will help you facilitate the process of submitting a portfolio for evaluation.